e-salinas/Boot_Camp_Projects/Splunk_Monitoring/README.md

 ## 📜 Overview
 This project focused on designing and implementing a security monitoring solution using **Splunk**.
-I learned how to collect, analyze, and visualize log data to identify potential security incidents and trends.
+I learned how to collect, analyze, visualize log data, and set alerts to identify potential security incidents and trends.
 The goal was to simulate a SIEM (Security Information and Event Management) workflow similar to what security analysts use in real-world environments.

 ## 🧰 Skills & Tools